gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 Go to this section of the code on the right.

-Right now, we have set up a board with a Private L1 Shared L2 Cache Hierarchy, and a Single Channel memory system.
+Right now, we have set up a board with a Private L1 Shared L2 Cache Hierarchy (go [here](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/components/cache_hierarchy.py) to see how it's constructed), and a Single Channel memory system.

 Add a traffic generator right below
-`memory = SingleChannelDDR3_1600()`
+`memory = SingleChannelDDR3_1600()` with the following lines.

 ```python
 generator = LinearGenerator(